 According to Businessofapps.com, the average CPM (the amount an advertiser pays per one thousand people who see its advertisement) for banner ads is $1, interstitial ads is $3.5, and video ads is $3.

 This means it is hard to create an app and make money unless your app has a lot of regular users.

-Another thing to consider is that whenever a user clicks on an advert on your app, they will be taken away from your app.
+Another thing that could prevent you from making money, is that whenever a user clicks on an advert on your app, they will be taken away from your app.
 This will reduce the amount of time they spend on your app and could even introduce them to a direct competitor.

 Make Money Through Affiliate Marketing